Pop-quiz. Which is the world’s most widely used psychoactive stimulant? If you answer is caffeine, you’re spot on!

 Drinking coffee, especially after eating your meals relaxes the stomach.
 When the stomach is relaxed, we don’t feel full.
 In some people, this enlargement of the stomach causes nausea.
 In relation to GERD, drinking coffee on an empty stomach can also be a bad idea.
 It is better to drink a glass of water before drinking your morning cuppa, as water dilutes the acids and minimizes its burning effects.

 5. Caffeinated Breastmilk

 Nursing mothers must avoid consuming more than a couple of cups of coffee.
 Babies can also suffer from caffeine overdose.
 The caffeine you consume passes on to the baby through the breast milk.
 But, when nursing mothers’ intake exceeds the permissible limits, the child may experience some mild symptoms include nausea.4 Having an occasional cup of coffee will not affect the breast milk.
-The body can quickly get rid of the caffeine and the effects of caffeine last for four to
+The body can quickly get rid of the caffeine and the effects of caffeine last for four to six hours.5

 In a process called vasodilation, caffeine causes the dilation of the blood vessels leading to the brain and increases blood flow.
 This causes a headache or nausea.6 Headaches and nausea may occur due to vasodilation, as it lowers blood pressure.